Sure, mindfulness is easy in meditation, but how can we use mindfulness for managing emotions at work?!

 5. Maybe there’s a reminder to be present you could keep in your pocket or on your desk, like a rock, crystal, or Buddha statue.

 6. Or you can simply put your hand into a subtle meditation hand position by tapping the tip of your thumb to the tip of your forefinger.
-This is not only a great reminder, but will physically put you in a calmer state as well as you shift your focus out of your head and into your fingertips.
+This is not only a great reminder.
+It will also physically put you in a calmer state as you shift your focus out of your head and into your fingertips.

-As you can see, a little mindfulness in the office can go a long way.
-It can not only help us manage emotions at work, but it can even improve relationships, communication and the overall atmosphere of a company.
+As you can see, a little mindfulness in the office can go a long way in managing emotions at work.
+It can even improve relationships, communication and the overall atmosphere of a company.
 Not to mention increase productivity, profits, creativity, focus, and quality of work.

 To get the benefits of meditation and mindfulness at your company, get a quote for our founder, Todd Perelmuter, to give a keynote or lead a workshop, retreat or meditation class, in-person or remotely.